TheEconomist/normalcy-index-data/README.md

-# *The Economist's* normalcy index data
+# *The Economist's* global normalcy index

-This repository contains the data behind *The Economist’s* [Normalcy index tracker](https://www.economist.com/graphic-detail/tracking-the-return-to-normalcy-after-covid-19).
+This repository contains the data behind *The Economist’s* [global normalcy index](https://www.economist.com/graphic-detail/tracking-the-return-to-normalcy-after-covid-19).

 The data covers 50 countries across eight variables, and a population-weighted "world" aggregate of those 50 countries.

-The data is contained in normalcy-data.csv
+The data is contained in [normalcy-data.csv](https://github.com/TheEconomist/normalcy-index-data/blob/main/normalcy-data.csv)

 ## Data description